boo283/Facebook_comment_crawler/README.md

 The main purpose is support to my study.

  ## Main Fuction
-- Crawl comments with related information such as:
+- Scrape comments with related information such as:
   - Comment - text
   - User
   - Nametag (like @name_tag)